apex956/Study-Cards/docs/Description.md

-# Description of the Study-Cards application
+# Description of the Study-Cards Application

 ## General Structure
 The application has three frames: